Iceland Hiking FAQ: Guided Tours, Safety, Booking and More

 Short answer:

-We offer day hikes, day treks, and a Northern Lights night hike to Reykjadalur Hot River — all with pickup in Reykjavík.
+We offer day hikes, day treks, and a Northern Lights night hike to Reykjadalur Hot River — all with optional pickup in Reykjavík.

 Long answer:

 Choose from scenic volcanic ridges, waterfalls, hidden hot springs, rhyolite mountains, lava caves, geothermal fields, and folklore locations.
-Each hike is guided by a certified local International Mountain Leader (IML) who takes you away from tourist crowds to wild, lesser-known trails near Reykjavík.
+Each hike is guided by a local, certified International Mountain Leader (IML) who takes you away from tourist crowds to wild, lesser-known trails near Reykjavík.

 3. How do I choose the right hike?